-Our emergency call out team at Commswise arrived quickly and the engineers quickly got to work.
-With the aid of an OTDR tester we checked either end of the affected backbone infrastructure and were able to measure the exact length to the break (1.4 kms from the main cabinet end and 0.3 from the remote end).
+We quickly got to work and, with the aid of an OTDR tester, we checked either end of the affected backbone infrastructure and were able to measure the exact length to the break (1.4 kms from the main cabinet end and 0.3 from the remote end).

-With the aid of a measuring wheel and by judging the rough course of the duct 4 poles were identified as the likely culprit.
+With the aid of a trusty measuring wheel we were also able to estimate the rough course of the duct.
+Following this, 4 poles were identified as the most likely culprits.

-The first 3 did not reveal anything but the last was different visually and with probing plastic was discovered.
-After excavation and as the picture below shows the pole had gone clean through a 75mm duct completely severing the 16 core OS2 fibre and 50 pair BT cable.
+The first 3 sites where poles had been carefully removed had not revealed anything but, as you’d expect, the last was clearly damaged.
+After excavation, and as the picture above shows, the pole had gone clean through a 75mm duct completely severing the 16 core OS2 fibre and 50 pair BT cable.

-Using the severed fibre as a draw wire a replacement fibre was pulled into position from the nearest underground service pit and with external splice boxes and a portable fusion splicer the fibre repair saved the day.
-The BT cable was repaired after the festival.
+Using the severed fibre as a draw wire, a replacement fibre was pulled into position from the nearest underground service pit and with external splice boxes and a portable fusion splicer our prompt arrival and subsequent work had repaired the fibre and saved the day!
+TO avoid any further upheaval for the festival organisers we agreed to repair the damaged (but not urgently so) BT cable after the festival.